Program: B.A., Anthropology

 Choose one of the following:

-ANTH 306 Native Peoples of North America (3)
+ANTH 306 Anthropology of Native North America (3)

-ANTH 307 Native Peoples of California and the Southwest (3)
+ANTH 307 Anthropology of Native California and the Southwest (3)

-ANTH 345 Diversity in the United States (3)
+ANTH 345 Anthropology of the Contemporary United States (3)

 ANTH 353 The Maya: Ancient and Modern (3)